TheLessonHere/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 a) O(n).
 A single while loop performing one operational check.

-b) O(n^2).
-It's a while loop nested in a for loop, meaning it will loop for each individual loop in the range given.
+b) O(n log(n)).
+The for loop operation is has time complexity O(n) because it is linear.
+The nested while loop has time complxity O(log(n)) because j increases exponentially each iteration.
+So for each iteration of n, there is a log(n) iteration.

 c) O(n).
 It's performing a linear recursive function.